christurgeon/Cache-Simulator/README.md

 # Cache-Simulator
 This program is written in C and it simulates Bélády and Least Recently Used cache replacement methods.
 It reads in a series of non-zero memory addresses from a .dat file and a command line argument telling it which cache method to use.
 It also takes command line arguments to determine whether to construct a direct-mapped, 2-way, or 4-way set associative cache.
 As memory addresses are read in it determines whether there is a hit or miss in the cache construct.
 It outputs the total amount of hits and misses.
+Note that the default cache size is 256.

 ## Command Line Arguments
 ```./a.out ASSOCIATIVITY CACHE_STYLE INPUT_FILE```